Skip to main content

 Get Health Insurance

 If you already have health insurance, be sure to add your child to your existing coverage.
 If you (or your spouse) don’t have health insurance through an employer, you should look into getting private insurance.
-You’ll want sometime to cover medical bills, as well as dental or prescription drug costs.
+You’ll want some time to cover medical bills, as well as dental or prescription drug costs.

 Children visit the doctor a lot in their first few years of life, even if it’s only for routine check-ups.
-However, the costs associated with doctor visits and prescription drugs to treat common infections and ailments can add-up fast.
+However, the costs associated with doctor visits and prescription drugs to treat common infections and ailments can add up fast.
 Finding an affordable health insurance policy to cover the entire family is advisable.
-Most large health insurers, such as BlueCross, United Healthcare and Aetna, offer information on their available policies online.
+Most large health insurers, such as BlueCross, United Healthcare, and Aetna, offer information on their available policies online.

 Pay Down Debt

 In addition to taking all the steps listed in this article, new parents should also take steps to control and pay down their existing debt.
-Over the long-term, debt can crush a family.
+Over the long term, debt can crush a family.
 It makes it difficult to qualify for car loans or a mortgage.
 Also, costs to service debt by paying the minimum amount owing each month can erode a family’s budget.

 Budget for Childcare